stevedonovan/Lake/doc/index.md

     errors.cpp:9: error: 'list<string >' has no member named 'append'

 We have thrown away information, true, but it is implementation-specific stuff which is likely to confuse and irritate the newcomer.

 Such an output filter can be added to `~/.lake/config.lua` or brought explicitly in with `require 'cpp-error'` and becomes available to all of your C++ projects.

 Currently, only one such filter can be in-place for a given language object.
-(Well, maybe two; but the `CL` compiler output has to be filtered for dependency information to be extracted. `lake.output_filter` is a bonus that came from that basic functionality.)
+(Well, maybe two; but the `CL` compiler output has to be filtered for dependency information to be extracted.

-(?) cl version (same story). lake.filter.cpp
+`lake.output_filter` is a bonus that came from that basic functionality.)

+(Look at the example lakefile in `examples/errors` for a version that handles both compilers.)

 ### Adding a New Language

-`lake` mostly knows about C/C++ and has a fair bit of insider knowledge about the GCC and MSVC compilers.
+Lake mostly knows about C/C++ and has a fair bit of insider knowledge about the GCC and MSVC compilers.
 It is naturally easier to add a new compiler if it follows the same pattern.

   - there are separate compile and link steps
   - the link step takes the intermediate _object_ files and combines them into a program or shared library, and finding external symbols in libraries.
   - such external libraries are specified by optional library search paths and are included one by one.

-The `lake` way of defining language objects is higher-level than defining the compile rules directly and can be very straightforward.
+The Lake way of defining language objects is higher-level than defining the compile rules directly and can be very straightforward.
 Consider `luac` which compiles Lua source files into bytecode files with extension `.luac`.

     lua = {ext='.lua',obj_ext='.luac'}
     lua.compile = 'luac -o $(TARGET) $(INPUT)'